 While there are three levels of severity for alcohol use disorder, many of these warning signs are fundamental across all levels:

 - Avoiding social gatherings

 Getting Help for Alcoholism

-Treatment for alcoholism is centered on making significant changes in the way one responds to stressors or triggers.
-To achieve this, there are several treatment elements that are designed to work together.
+Treatment for alcohol abuse is centered on making real changes in the way you respond to stressors or triggers.
+To achieve these changes, there are some treatment elements that are designed to work to this end.
 These include:

-- Group therapy.
-Meeting in small groups with a therapist allows for open discussion and sharing.
-These sessions can assist participants to learn new coping skills, such as stress management, emotion regulation, improve family-related issues, and communication skills.
+Meeting in small groups with a therapist allows for sharing.
+These sessions can help teach new coping skills, such as how to manage stress better.
+They also learn to improve family-related issues and relating skills.

-- Design a diet high in lean proteins, fresh vegetables and fruits, whole grain bread and pastas, nuts and seeds, and lots of water.
+- Design a diet high in lean proteins, fresh veggies and fruits, whole grain bread and pastas, nuts and seeds.

-- Engage in regular cardio exercise, such as running, cycling/spinning, swimming, hiking, walking, and dance cardio to replenish muscle mass, strength, and stamina and improve mood.
+- Engage in running, cycling/spinning, swimming, hiking, walking, and dance cardio.
+Staying active helps to restore muscle mass, strength, and stamina. and also improves mood.

-- Set a regular sleep schedule, turn electronic devices off an hour prior to bedtime, and avoid caffeine late in the day.
+- Set a regular sleep pattern, shut off smartphones an hour before bed, and avoid caffeine late in the day.

 The Treatment Specialist is an Online Resource for Addiction and Mental Health Topics